|Assistant Human Resources Director|

 Ability to establish and maintain effective working relationships with others.

-Ability to express facts and ideas clearly and concisely, orally and in writing, to groups and to individuals.
+Ability to express facts and ideas effectively, both orally and in writing, to groups and to individuals.

 Ability to apply good work habits such as punctuality, reliability, preciseness, and dependability in order to effectively complete assigned tasks and contribute to the smooth operation of the department and division.|